 - Examination authorities want to ensure that the admissions are based on a score that accurately compares the students' performance.

-The CUET Result 2024 was announced on July 28, 2024, by NTA on their official website.
-The candidates can download the CUET Result and their qualifying status.
-Candidates can check by the following process:
+The CUET Result 2026 is expected to be announced by July 2026 by NTA on their official website.
+If you are applying for different university and colleges along with Central Universities Admission Through CUET 2026 then you can download the CUET Result and their qualifying status.
+You can check by the following process:

 - Step 1: Go to the official website of cuet.samarth.ac.in.